giacomelli/giacomelli.github.io-jekyll/src/_posts/2017/2017-11-26-unity3d-scenepreview-inspector.md

 ```

 ## Usage
-If your select any scene in the hierarchy you will see a message like this:
+If you select any scene in the hierarchy you will see a message like this:

 > "There is no image preview for scene '' at ''.
 Please play the scene on editor and image preview will be captured automatically."